 Most people take about 3-4 days to recover from wisdom teeth surgery, or a full week if your teeth were impacted.
 However, the wound site won’t be completely healed for months, so it’s important to take care of yourself to avoid an infection.

 Straight after surgery, you may experience minor bleeding, but this can be controlled by biting on gauze, which we will provide.
 We will also provide painkillers to help with the pain once the anesthesia wears off.
 All pain and bleeding should be gone within a week.
 During this period, you should avoid:

 - Drinking through a straw

 It is important to avoid these activities as doing so may dislodge your blood clot or stitches.
 Dislodging your blood clot can cause increased pain and put you at risk of infection or a dry socket.
 Remember to rinse your mouth with salt water to keep the wound clean, but do not spit the water out!
 Instead, tip your mouth and allow the water to fall out gently.

 Can I Drink Alcohol After Wisdom Teeth Extraction?

 It is best to avoid any alcoholic beverages for at least 48 hours after your wisdom teeth extraction.
 Drinking alcohol may interfere with the healing process; additionally, if you were prescribed a painkiller after the surgery, drinking alcohol may cause serious side effects.

-You can still drink most types of flavoured beverages though — for example, milkshakes, smoothies and apple juice are all fine.
+You can still drink most types of flavored beverages, though — for example, milkshakes, smoothies, and apple juice are all fine.
 Just make sure they are not carbonated and don’t drink with a straw!

 Patients with a dry socket typically experience a consistent throbbing pain which may radiate to other areas of the face, a foul odor in the mouth, and discomfort even when drinking cold water and breathing in air.
 Many patients try to tough it out as they think such symptoms are normal, but you should not be experiencing such discomfort days after your wisdom teeth removal.